Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Make your waistband.
 Cut a strip of fabric with the length of your hips measurement plus 2″ for seam allowance and with the desired width.
 I cut mine to be 6″ wide.
 Fold the fabric in half, lengthwise, iron then open the strip and fold each half again and iron.

-- Open the seam and iron.
+- Open the seam and iron press.
 Turn the waistband right side out and iron.

 - Grab the elastic, cut it to match your waist measurement and join at the ends with a zig-zag stitch.
 Pin to one side of the strip, on the inside, close the strip and run a slight zig-zag stitch through the middle of the strip to sew the elastic in place.
 Slightly pull the elastic and the fabric in front and the back of the needle.
-Once you finish sewing, your waistband will look gathered.
+The waistband will look gathered once you finish sewing.

-- Time to attach the skirt to the waistband.
-Sandwich the top of the skirt in between the 2 halves of the waistband, pin in place and sew with a slight zig-zag stitch, 1/2″ from the bottom of the waistband.
+- Sandwich the top of the skirt in between the 2 halves of the waistband, pin in place and sew with a zigzag stitch, 1/2″ from the bottom of the waistband.

 - Time to make the hem.
-To get a nice hem on a circle skirt you need to follow these steps: stitch 1/4″ from the edge, all around the hem.
+To get a nice hemline on a circle skirt you need to follow these steps: stitch 1/4″ from the edge, all around the hem.

-- Then fold using this stitch as a guide and stitch 1/8″ around the hem (ignore my pins, they’re pinned the wrong way)
+- Fold using this stitch as a guide and stitch 1/8″ around the hem (ignore my pins, they’re pinned the wrong way)

-- Then sew around side.
-Turn the fabric right side out and use a skewer stick or a pencil to push the pointy corner.
-Iron press and fold the raw edges in; press again and sew down as close to the edge as possible.
+- Sew around the side.
+Turn the fabric right side out and use a skewer or a pencil to push the pointy corner out.
+Press and fold the raw edges in; press again and sew down as close to the edge as possible.

 - Place the tie on the waistband, pointy end toward the back of the skirt and sew with 1/4″ allowance.
 Flip the tie towards the front of the skirt and sew again.

-- Tie the ties together and make a nice bow and you’re done!
+- Tie the ties and make a nice bow and you’re done!